 The Ogallala/High Plains Aquifer consists mainly of a heterogeneous assortment of sand, gravel, silt, and clay of Tertiary and Quaternary age that was deposited by sluggish streams that flowed eastward from the Rocky Mountains.
 The aquifer sediments overlie an eroded bedrock surface of Permian and Cretaceous age.
-The Tertiary Ogallala Formation makes up the main part of the aquifer, though we are just now learning about the underlying geologic controls for the semiconfined behavior of the aquifer in the district.
+The Tertiary Ogallala Formation makes up the main part of the aquifer, though we are just now learning about the underlying geologic controls for the semiaquifer dewatering is creating more semi-confined behavior of the aquifer in the district.
 The Ogallala Formation is a coarse-grained unit that is highly productive from water-saturated intervals.
-The oldest part of the Miocene Ogallala Formation in Kansas is ~ 12 million years or older) are finer grained than the Ogallala, not nearly as productive for water and roughly coincide with the area of the thickest Tertiary deposits in SW Kansas.
+The oldest part of the Miocene Ogallala Formation in Kansas is ~ 12 million years old.
+The older Oligocene deposits (a.k.a.
+White River Group/High Plains Aquifer, 26 million years or older) are finer grained than the Ogallala, not nearly as productive for water and roughly coincide with the area of the thickest Tertiary deposits in SW Kansas.
 They also coincide with the area of the greatest water-level declines (from KGS).
 Because of the similarity in composition, the older Tertiary sediments are difficult to distinguish from the younger Quaternary sediments.